gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Pre-Conditions

-* There should not be a `on-demand snapshot-compaction` task already running for the same etcd cluster.
+* There should not be a `on-demand snapshot compaction` task already running for the same etcd cluster.

-> Note: `on-demand snapshot-compaction` runs as a separate job in a separate pod, which interacts with the backup bucket and not the etcd cluster itself, hence it doesn't depend on the health of etcd cluster members.
+> Note: `on-demand snapshot compaction` runs as a separate job in a separate pod, which interacts with the backup bucket and not the etcd cluster itself, hence it doesn't depend on the health of etcd cluster members.

 #### Trigger on-demand full/delta snapshot